ArduPilot/ardupilot_wiki/planner/source/docs/mission-planner-advanced-installation.rst

-   We suggest un-zipping to Program Files folder where the normal installation is, but with a different folder name I.E. a folder name like APM Planner-xxx where xxx is the version number.
+   We suggest un-zipping to Program Files folder where the normal installation is, but with a different folder name I.E. a folder name like Mission Planner-xxx where xxx is the version number.
 -  After you do the un-zip, you should have all the files necessary to run that version of MP in the new folder.

-   -  You can run this version by double clicking on the ArduPilotMegaPlanner10.exe file in the folder's root.
+   -  You can run this version by double clicking on the MissionPlanner.exe file in the folder's root.
    -  Be sure to answer "no" to the upgrade notice if you want to stay with the version you are using in that folder.
    -  To create a desktop icon for that version do this:

-      -  Find the fileArduPilotMegaPlanner10.exe in the folder's root.
+      -  Find the file MissionPlanner.exe in the folder's root.
       -  Right click and hold the file name and drag it to your desktop
       -  Select the 'Create a shortcut here" option when you release the mouse button.